kj-arcanecoder/python-exercises/README.md

 ## 📁 Folder Structure

+### 'quiz_app'
+API-powered quiz app with multiple modes, categories, difficulty levels, and a persistent leaderboard.

 ### 'temperature_tracker/'
 Loads dated temperature records from a file, computes stats, plots the trend using matplotlib.